austral/austral.github.io/spec/rationale-syntax.md

 ## Terminating Keywords

 In Austral, delimiters include the name of the construct they terminate.
-This is after Ada (and the Wirth tradition) and is in contrast to the C traidition.
-The reason for this is that it makes it easier to find where one is in the code.
+This is after Ada (and the Wirth tradition) and is in contrast to the C tradition.
+The reason for this is that it makes it easier to find one's place in the code.

 Consider the following code: